KFreon/KaelsKabbage/NOTES.md

-- search being a bit weird, but works
 - Latest render looks at lastWriteTime, needs to read the index.md :(
 - add local render filter, just on keydown or something?
 OR JUST TYPE ANYWHERE INTO THE SEARCHBOX???
 - Use half res videos for main page, with "click for full res", just two links (VP9, mp4?).
 VP9 not supported on safari